-The project participants are Geradora de Energia Elétrica Alegrete Ltd., Sílica Sul Brasil Ltd. and Clean Energy Finance Committee, Mitsubishi Securities.
-The participating Parties - Brazil as host Party and Japan as Annex I Party - meet all relevant participation requirements.
+The project participants are Geradora de Energia Elétrica Alegrete Ltd., Sílica Brasil Sul Ltda. and Mitsubishi UFJ Securities Co.
+Ltd. The participating Parties - Brazil as host Party and Japan as Annex I Party - meet all relevant participation requirements and have provided written approval of voluntary participation in the project /6/ /7/.